telerik/maui-docs/controls/togglebutton/ripple.md

 * `RippleColor` (`Color`)&mdash;Specifies the color of the ripple effect.
 * `RippleMode` (enum of type `Telerik.Maui.Theming.RippleMode`)&mdash;Specifies the mode in which the ripple effect can be visualized.
 The options are:
-	* (Default)`Pulse`&mdash;The element will play a ripple effect on pressed and the ripple will fade away even on hold.
+	* (Default)`Pulse`&mdash;The element produces a ripple effect when pressed.
+The ripple fades away even when held.
-	* `Hold`&mdash;The element will play a ripple effect on pressed and flood the element while held.
+	* `Hold`&mdash;The element produces a ripple effect when pressed and floods the element while held.
-	* `None`&mdash;The element will not render ripple effects.
+	* `None`&mdash;The element does not render ripple effects.

 > The ripple effect is available on Android.